profOnno/libopencm3-bluepill-template/README.md

 * src contains src code

 # Template
 This template has a blinky start using systick.
-USART3 is enabled, for traceoutput using printf
+USART3 is enabled, for trace output using printf

 ## You
 You should replace this with your _own_ README if you are using this